intel/oneContainer-Cloud-Tool/README.md

 This tool supports deploying container instances to cloud services,

 mapping to specific HW.
-Supported cloud services: aws, azure
+Supported cloud services: aws, azure, gcp

 Options:

 --version Show the version and exit.

--c, --cloud [aws|azure] Use a cloud service, options are: aws, azure
+-c, --cloud [aws|azure|gcp] Use a cloud service, options are: aws, azure, gcp

 --help Show this message and exit.